-The surveillance responsibility over the Nordic power exchange lies in Norway where the headquarters of Nord Pool Group is situated.
+The surveillance responsibility over the Nordic power exchange lies in Norway where the headquarters of Nord Pool Spot AS and Nord Pool ASA are situated.
 As regards the spot market, Nord Pool Spot AS operates on the basis of a licence from the Norwegian energy regulator Norges vassdrag- og energidirektorat (NVE) and the market supervision is the responsibility of the Norwegian competition authority.
 The financial market is operated by Nord Pool ASA on the basis of a license from the Norwegian Financial Supervisory Authority.
-Additionally, NordREG brings together energy regulators, financial supervisory authorities and competition authorities by organising on an annual basis a joint meeting to discuss the Nordic electricity market issues with relevance to Nord Pool Spot.
+Additionally, The organisation of Nordic energy regulators (NordREG) brings together energy regulators, financial supervisory authorities and competition authorities by organising on an annual basis a joint meeting to discuss the Nordic electricity market issues with relevance to Nord Pool Spot.

-The Forum of Nordic energy regulators (NordREG) has agreed to co-operate regarding the issues of the Nordic power exchange despite the fact that besides the Norwegian regulator NVE the other Nordic Regulators have no legal mandate over the Nordic power exchange.
+NordREG has agreed to co-operate regarding the issues of the Nordic power exchange despite the fact that besides the Norwegian regulator NVE the other Nordic Regulators have no legal mandate over the Nordic power exchange.
 Similarly, the Nordic financial supervision authorities co-operate regarding the issues of the financial power market.